ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/add

-Add a file to ipfs.
+Add a file or directory to ipfs.

 #### Arguments

-  - `arg` [file]: The path to a file to be added to IPFS.
+  - `arg` [file]: The path to a file to be added to ipfs.
 Required: **yes**.
   - `recursive` [bool]: Add directory paths recursively.
 Default: "false".
 Required: no.
   - `quiet` [bool]: Write minimal output.
-Default: "false".
 Required: no.
   - `silent` [bool]: Write no output.
-Default: "false".
 Required: no.
   - `progress` [bool]: Stream progress data.
 Required: no.
   - `trickle` [bool]: Use trickle-dag format for dag generation.
-Default: "false".
 Required: no.
   - `only-hash` [bool]: Only chunk and hash - do not write to disk.
-Default: "false".
 Required: no.
   - `wrap-with-directory` [bool]: Wrap files with a directory object.
-Default: "false".
 Required: no.
   - `hidden` [bool]: Include files that are hidden.
 Only takes effect on recursive add.
-Default: "false".
 Required: no.
   - `chunker` [string]: Chunking algorithm to use.
 Required: no.
   - `pin` [bool]: Pin this object when adding.
 Default: "true".
+Required: no.
+  - `raw-leaves` [bool]: Use raw blocks for leaf nodes. (experimental).
 Required: no.

 #### Request Body